cvlab-epfl/tf-lift/readme.md

 The models trained without rotation augmentation perform better on matching problems where the images are generally upright.
 For data with random rotations, use the models trained with rotation augmentation.

+## Data generation example

+Several people have had issues generating the training data.
+We have uploaded an example of what these should look like into `example`, inclusing the scale histogram files, which you're free to re-use.